moechofe/lowresrmx/asset.dev/manual.md

 #### `NUMBER x,y,number,count`

+Will print the latest `count` digits of the `number` on the current layer starting at `x`,`y` cell using the current background attributes.

-Similar to `TEXT x,y,text$` but dedicated to print `number` instead of text.
-Will always show `count` digits by prefixing with `0` characters.
+Similar to [`TEXT x,y,text$`](#text-x-y-text-) but dedicated to print number instead of text.

     score=123
     number 10,10,score,6

 #### `FONT first`

-Sets the characters range used for `TEXT`, `NUMBER` and `PRINT` commands.
-Sets `first` to be the character number where the range begin, it correspond to the space according to the ASCII reference.
-TODO: link
+Sets the `first` character number that will defines the range of ASCII characters used for `TEXT`, `NUMBER` and `PRINT` commands.

-The default value is 192, which points to where the default font is loaded at the beginning of the program.
-It might be overriden by `LOAD` operation.
+The default value is 192, which points to where the default font is loaded at the beginning of the program if the characters are not used.
+It MAY be overriden by `LOAD` operation.

 ### Text API

-To print text on screen, LowResRMX actually use the [background API](#background-api).
+Commands dedicated to draw text on layers using characters data.

-#### `WINDOW x,y,w,h,layer`
+#### `WINDOW x,y,width,heigh,layer`

-Sets the current window where to draw text characters. `x`, `y` are the cell position where to start drawing on the background number `layer` while `w`, `h` are the width and height also in number of cells.
+Sets the current window at `x`,`y` with `width`,`height` and on `layer` where text will be drawn.

     window 4,8,shown.w\8-8,20,0
-    print "Why do things simply when you can make them complicated?"
+    print "Oh my god!
+There's a tremendous amount of work to do.
+Can I do a little bit of it today."

-> By default, the window is sets inside the safe area delimited by the safe functions (`=SAFE.L`...)
+> By default, the window is sets inside the safe area delimited by the safe functions.
+TODO: link

 #### `CLW`

-Clears the window but replacing all the cells by the space character.
+Clears the window by replacing all the cells by the character 0.
 It also reset the cursor position.

 #### `LOCATE x,y`

 Move the cursor location at `x`,`y` in cells coordinates inside the window.

     for i=1 to 9
         locate i,i
         print str$(i);
     next i
-    end

 #### `=CURSOR.X`<br>`=CURSOR.Y`

-Return the cursor location `x` and `y` in cells coordinates inside the window.
+Return the cursor location `x`,`y` in cells coordinates inside the window.

-#### `PRINT expression-list`<br>
+#### `PRINT expression-list`

 Outputs string `expression-list` onto the current window.